ali-ramadhan/matplotloom/README.md

 ```

 matplotloom requires Python 3.9+ and is continuously tested on Linux, Windows, and Mac.
 Ensure you have `ffmpeg` installed so that animations can be generated.

+## Why use matplotloom?

+To visualize simulation output for computational fluid dynamics I've had to make long animations with complex figures for a long time.
+The animations consist of thousands of frames and the figures are too complex for `FuncAnimation` and `ArtistAnimation`.
+This package aims to simplify and massively speed up the process of making these kinds of animations.

+* The main idea behind matplotloom is to describe how to generate each frame of your animation from scratch, instead of generating an animation by modifying one existing plot.
+This simplifies generating animations.
+See the examples below and how the code inside the `for` loops is plain and familiar matplotlib.
+It also ensures that every feature can be animated and that the generation process can be easily parallelized.
+* matplotlib has two tools for making animations: `FuncAnimation` and `ArtistAnimation`.
+But to use them you have to write your plotting code differently to modify an existing frame.
+This makes it difficult to go from plotting still figures to making animations.
+And some features are non-trivial to animate.
+* [celluloid](https://github.com/jwkvam/celluloid) is a nice package for making matplotlib animations easily, but as it relies on `ArtistAnimation` under the hood it does come with some [limitations](https://github.com/jwkvam/celluloid?tab=readme-ov-file#limitations) such as not being able to animate titles.
+It also hasn't been maintained since 2018.
+* Plotting many frames (hundreds to thousands+) can be slow but with matplotloom you can use a parallel `Loom` to plot each frame in parallel, speeding up the animation process significantly especially if you can dedicate many cores to plotting.

+## Some notes to users

+* You can use `loom.show()` to display animations in Jupyter notebooks.
+* Anxious about animation progress?
+Pass `verbose=True` or use [tqdm](https://github.com/tqdm/tqdm) to monitor progress.
+* Animations taking too long to make or do you have tons of frames?
+You can parallelize frame creating by [looming in parallel](#looming-in-parallel).
+* You have to call `loom.save_frame(fig)` for each frame (see the examples).
+While the `Loom` object can be made to do this automatically it would have to create and own the `Figure` instance and I wanted full control over the creation of the `Figure` for maximum flexibility.
+* matplotloom is going to be slow.
+But it's flexible and compatible with all of matplotlib!
+The real speedup comes from parallelizing frame creation, especially if you have a ton of frames to make.

 ## Examples